naughdy/react-nodejs-chat-app/README.md

 # Getting Started with Create React App
+This Project is a basic example of client and server for chat functionality.

 Live Project Website : https://react-nodejs-n-chat-app.netlify.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).